Ogstra/ogs-swg/README.md

 5.  **Run:**
     ```bash
-    ./xpanel
+    ./swg
     ```

 ## Docker

-You can also run OGS-XWG using Docker:
+You can also run OGS-XWG using Docker.
+The image can include WireGuard tooling; if you don't need it, set the build arg `ENABLE_WG_TOOLS=0` when building.

 ```bash
 docker-compose up -d
 ```

 Notes:
-- In Docker, journalctl is not available; set `log_source` to `file` and bind-mount a log file (e.g. `/var/log/singbox.log`) as shown in `docker-compose.yml`.
+- In Docker, `systemctl`/`journalctl` are typically unavailable.
+The panel will hide service controls and use the log file path instead of journal when needed.
+- The default compose uses `network_mode: host`, `NET_ADMIN`, and `/dev/net/tun` so the panel can talk to WireGuard on the host.
+Adjust to your environment.
+- If using file logs, bind-mount your sing-box log (e.g. `/var/log/singbox.log`) and set `log_source` to `"file"`.

 ## License